 - Nausea, vomiting, abdominal pain, diarrhea, mouth or tongue inflammation, weight loss, flatulence, rash, and itchy skin.

 - May not be suitable for some people including those with kidney or liver disease, folate deficiency (the elderly, chronic alcoholics, and people taking anticonvulsants are at risk of folate deficiency), glucose-6-phosphate deficiency, porphyria, severe allergies, thyroid dysfunction, or bronchial asthma.
 Not suitable for pregnant or breastfeeding women or in infants less than two months of age.

-- Rarely, severe, sometimes fatal reactions have been reported with administration of sulfonamide-containing medicines such as sulfamethoxazole/trimethoprim.
+- Rarely, severe, sometimes fatal reactions have been reported with the administration of sulfonamide-containing medicines such as sulfamethoxazole/trimethoprim.
 Reactions have included Stevens-Johnson syndrome (a disorder involving the skin and mucous membranes), liver disease, and blood disorders such as thrombocytopenia (low platelets).
 Sulfamethoxazole/trimethoprim should be discontinued at the first sign of a skin rash or any other worrying side effect.

 Notes: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
 For a complete list of all side effects, click here.

 - Discontinue and seek urgent medical advice if a skin rash develops.

 - Complete the full course as prescribed (unless instructed not to do so by your doctor) to reduce the risk of resistant bacteria developing.

 - Should not be used in pregnant or lactating women or in babies less than two months old.

 - Seek urgent medical advice if an unexplained cough, shortness of breath, sore throat, fever, muscle or joint pain, paleness or yellowing of the skin, or diarrhea develop.

-- Like other antibiotics, sulfamethoxazole/trimethoprim can change the natural balance of bacteria present in your gut and may cause a severe and persistent diarrhea, associated with a bacteria called Clostridium difficile.
+- Like other antibiotics, sulfamethoxazole/trimethoprim can change the natural balance of bacteria present in your gut and may cause severe and persistent diarrhea, associated with a bacteria called Clostridium difficile.
 Contact your doctor if diarrhea develops either during treatment or within a couple of months of ending treatment.